kfarr/aframe-gltf-helpers/README.md

 `gltfpack -kn -i ./scenesmall3.gltf -o buildings-gltfpackkn.glb`
 `gltfpack -c -kn -i ./scenesmall3.gltf -o buildings-gltfpackckn.glb` `gltfpack -cc -kn -i ./scenesmall3.gltf -o buildings-gltfpack-cc-kn.glb`

+### About the Workflow
+These are part of an experimental glTF workflow for handling assets related to [Streetmix3D](https://github.com/kfarr/streetmix3d).

+The current workflow is roughly:
+- "Main" Blender file for a collection of models that share the same material such as "urban buildings", "suburban buildings", "plants and trees", "vehicles", etc. (Only 1 material keep things simple at first, future support for more.)
+- Export to a gltf with separate bin and image files (some separate gltf files may share the same image, I don't see a need to combine to one glb).
+Enable Draco mesh compression.
+- Use this repo's `gltf-part-plus` component to load part from draco compressed file.

+Alternate workflow (not working):
+- Use the Main Blender file to export a gltf *without* draco compression.
+- Use [meshopt gltfpack](https://github.com/zeux/meshoptimizer/blob/master/gltf/README.md) with compression such as `gltfpack -cc -kn -i ./scenesmall3.gltf -o buildings-gltfpack-cc-kn.glb` to optimize and compress
+- Or use [meshopt gltfpack](https://github.com/zeux/meshoptimizer/blob/master/gltf/README.md) *without* such as `gltfpack -kn -i ./scenesmall3.gltf -o buildings-gltfpack-kn.glb` and serve with a web host that automatically gzip compresses ([not github pages](https://github.community/t/support-for-gzip-on-glb-3d-model-files/11004) at the moment)

 ### Installation